ic3top/Vue-path/budget-app/README.md

 * [Inspiration](#inspiration)

 ## General info
-This is a Budget app which allows, if it does not sound strange, to calculate the budget.
+This is a Budget app which allows, if it does not sound strange, to calculate the budget!
 Also it has quite enough features to show:)